Out of nowhere—this man pulls a gun and shoves it into my face.

 Then…He Takes Out His Cell Phone

 To my surprise, the man says “That’s my gun!
 I want it back.
 I’m calling Bobby to let him know you’ve gone crazy."
-He does this while taking the phone of his pocket and dialing a number.
+He does this softly and smoothly while taking the phone of his pocket and dialing a number.

 “Stop!”
 I call out.

 By this point, his phone call has gone through and he’s speaking into the mount piece “Bobby!
 You hear that?
 Will’s gone crazy!
 He’s taken my gun and he’s going to shoot me!”

 This is real life.
 It’s not a movie.